An Interest Rate That Saves Thousands over 7 Years?

 The average American moves 12 times in a lifetime according to U.S. Census Bureau.
 The motivations to move can include renting or buying a new residence, job opportunities, a change in marital status and so on.
 Often times, when I work with a client, there is a conversation around how long s/he intends to stay in their new home.
 This is a reasonable goal.
 However, life has a funny way of interfering with our plans.

 In 2000, a job opportunity took me to Portland, OR, so we sold the Austin home and bought in Portland.
-Five years later, we had a our first child, sold our home and moved back to Austin in 2005.
+Five years later, we had our first child, sold our home and moved back to Austin in 2005.
 We promptly bought a home and lived there until our family grew and our needs changed.
-We moved again, and now I am now we’re about to embark on a remodel.
+We moved again, and now we’re about to embark on a remodel.
 To sum up 24 years: seven home purchases, six home sales, one refinance, one wife, two kids and now a remodel.

+Conventional loans are great, but sometimes there are better options for a particular home buyer.
 These are similar scenarios that many of my clients encounter.
 When they come to me, they count on me for my professional knowledge about their particular home investment portfolio.
 Many are accustomed to conventional products such as a 30 year or 15 year fixed rate mortgage.
 The reality is that this product may not always meet their needs, especially if the lowest interest rate is their priority.

 If you are concerned about today’s rates and are sitting on the fence consider: 1) rates are still at historical lows; 2) rates are cyclical and will continue to rise and fall; and 3) regardless of rates, housing prices will continue to rise.
 All in all, the 7 year arm is a program that might be worthy of today’s home owner.
-Give me a call to discuss your purchase plans today.
+Connect with me today to discuss your purchase plans today.
 I am happy to provide you with a complimentary, no obligation consultation to pull together your best purchasing strategy for today and into the future.